showyourwork/showyourwork/docs/custom.rst

         shell:
             "curl https://zenodo.org/record/5187276/files/fibonacci.dat --output {output[0]}"

-Note that in the ``Snakefile``, all paths are relative to the top level of your repo.
-Also note that this approach will not automatically add a dataset link to your figure caption.
+Note that this approach will not automatically add a dataset link to your figure caption.

 Simulation dependencies